StarRocks/starrocks/docs/integrations/intro.md

 # Integrate with StarRocks

-This page introduce how to integrate with StarRocks.
+This topic introduces how to integrate with StarRocks.

 ## BI tools